bbauska/JS-Eloquent/README.md

 }
 ```

-This is a function *declaration*.
+This is a function <i>declaration</i>.
 The statement defines the variable
 square and points it at the given function.
 So far so good.
 There is one
 subtlety with this form of function definition, however.